is-a-dev/register/TERMS_OF_SERVICE.md

 ## 5. Use of AI (Artificial Intelligence)

-The use of AI for creating, designing or modifying websites is acceptable as long as the website is complete and abides by the prohibited activities guidelines.
-We are strongly against using AI (such as Claude Code, Codex, OpenClaw, etc) for creating pull requests, and may close the pull request alongside blocking or limiting the author's ability to interact with our repositories and resources, if used.
+The use of AI for creating, designing, or modifying websites is acceptable as long as the website is complete and complies with the prohibited activities guidelines.
+We are strongly against the usage of AI (such as Claude Code, Codex, OpenClaw, etc) for creating pull requests, and may close the pull request alongside blocking or limiting the author's ability to interact with our repositories and resources, if used.

 ## 6. Ownership and Intellectual Property
 is-a.dev retains all rights, title, and interest in the "is-a.dev" domain and associated systems.

 You retain ownership of any content you host on your subdomain.
-Your hosted content however must not infringe third-party rights.
+Your hosted content, however, must not infringe third-party rights.

 You grant us permission to use your registration data to operate the service.